 The report also states that California nursing homes are regularly ignoring infection control procedures.
 In fact, reports of substandard levels of care have increased by 31% between 2006 and 2015, while instances of non-compliance which could potentially have resulted in serious injury or death increased by 35% over the same period.

-The results of this recent state audit raises the question of, if your loved one is injured or loses their life due to substandard care in a California nursing home, who will be held responsible?
+The results of this recent state audit raise the question of if your loved one is injured or loses their life due to substandard care in a California nursing home, who will be held responsible?

-Under California law, which is applicable in Sherman Oaks, a wrongful death is one which has resulted from the negligence or willful wrongful action of another person or entity.
-For example, a death which has been caused by a failure to comply with health and safety regulations in a nursing home.
+Under California law, which is applicable in Sherman Oaks, wrongful death is one that has resulted from the negligence or willful wrongful action of another person or entity.
+For example, a death that has been caused by a failure to comply with health and safety regulations in a nursing home.
 If you have lost a loved one due to somebody else’s action, or failure to act, you may be eligible to file for wrongful death compensation.